jbhopkins/bioxtasraw/docs/source/tutorial/s2_baseline.rst

 #.
 If you look closely, it looks like the baseline may level off a little bit
     at the start of the series curve.
 So we will select a start range closer to the peak.
-Clik the 'Pick' button for the baseline correction start region and select a start region about halfway to the peak.
+Click the 'Pick' button for the baseline correction start region and select a start region about halfway to the peak.
 Roughly 30-50 frames is a good length for the start and end regions.